ShalmonAnandas/Gui-Youtube-dl/README.md

 GUI for youtube-dl can download videos and clips.
 Will add more features later.

 ## Installation:
-Download windows Binary and run exe file.
+Download windows Binary and run exe file. (may require python to funtion I havent had the chance to test yet)

 <img src='https://github.com/Shalmon123/GUIYoutube-dl/blob/main/gui snap2.png?raw=true'>